syampillai/SOpom21/README.md

 This doesn't include any jar dependencies but this can be used as a parent POM in your Java 21 projects.
 It defines a set of properties that can be directly inherited into your POM file.

-Just clone this project as your abstract POM base and then, use it as the parent POM like:
+Just use this as the parent POM like:
 ```xml
   <parent>
     <groupId>com.storedobject</groupId>